easysoftware/developer-portal-devs/docs/Feature_guides/Real-time_updates.md

                                              } })
 ```

-The first parameter is the name of the subscription as seen in the previous step, the second is a hash of arguments also defined there.
+The first parameter is the name of the subscription as seen in the previous step, the second is a hash of arguments also defined there.\
 The third is the result object which will be sent to the websocket.
+It's structure must match the **subscription result type** above.

 ## Automated Testing